Arkham/ectalk/talk.md

 ---

-I was a PhD student working on
-High Speed Networks Packet Processing
+I was a PhD student working on packet filtering in High Speed Networks

+---

+I wasn't a happy PhD student

 ---